Babelscape/rebel/README.md

-    'device':0, # Number of the GPU, -1 if want to use CPU 'model_name':'Babelscape/rebel-large'} # Model used, will default to 'Babelscape/rebel-large' if not given ) input_sentence = "Gràcia is a district of the city of Barcelona, Spain."
+    'device':0, # Number of the GPU, -1 if want to use CPU 'model_name':'Babelscape/rebel-large'} # Model used, will default to 'Babelscape/rebel-large' if not given ) input_sentence = "Gràcia is a district of the city of Barcelona, Spain.
+It comprises the neighborhoods of Vila de Gràcia, Vallcarca i els Penitents, El Coll, La Salut and Camp d'en Grassot i Gràcia Nova.
+Gràcia is bordered by the districts of Eixample to the south, Sarrià-Sant Gervasi to the west and Horta-Guinardó to the east.
+A vibrant and diverse enclave of Catalan life, Gràcia was an independent municipality for centuries before being formally annexed by Barcelona in 1897 as a part of the city's expansion."

 doc = nlp(input_sentence)